12 Best Lakes in Washington

-This inspiring backcountry lake is within the Alpine Lakes Wilderness of the Okanogan-Wenatchee National Forest.
+This inspiring backcountry lake is within the Alpine Lakes Wilderness of Okanogan-Wenatchee National Forest.
 The lake is accessible from the Stuart Lake Trailhead off Icicle Road from Leavenworth.
 It's a strenuous four-mile climb to reach, with over 2,000 feet of elevation gain.
 Still, the views along the shoreline are worth the uphill effort.

 Behind Colchuck Lake, Dragontail and Aasgard Peaks cut into the sky past the southern shoreline.
 Here, hikers can see the challenging Aasgard Pass that leads into the Core Enchantment area of the wilderness.
-Several mesmerizing high alpine lakes and one of Washington's best hiking trails lace this central section of pure mountain beauty.
+Several mesmerizing high alpine lakes and some of Washington's best hiking trails lace this central section of pure mountain beauty.

 Permits are required to camp within the Enchantments or at Colchuck Lake.
 Many hikers make the eight-mile roundtrip to Colchuck Lake in a day.
 The Stuart Lake Trailhead also leads to another impressive lake, Lake Stuart, with a nine-mile roundtrip.